evm100/UltraLights/UltraNodeV5/docs/mqtt.md

 `ul/<node-id>/cmd/ota/check` – empty JSON `{}` triggers an OTA manifest check.

+`ul/<node-id>/cmd/status` – request a full status snapshot.

-## Status snapshot
+## Status and snapshots

-The node publishes its current state to `ul/<node-id>/evt/status` after every accepted command.
-The JSON payload contains details about each strip and channel.
+Most commands produce a short acknowledgement on `ul/<node-id>/evt/status`:

+* General commands reply with `{ "status": "ok" }`.
+* `ws/set` echoes the chosen effect and its parameters.

+To retrieve the full device state, publish an empty JSON object to `ul/<node-id>/cmd/status`.
+The node then responds on `ul/<node-id>/evt/status` with a detailed snapshot describing each strip and channel.
 The `color` field is meaningful only when the corresponding strip effect is `solid`.

 ## Publishing from Python